quanqinle/MakeEpub/README.md

 ## Zip a folder into `.epub`

 ### Prerequisites
-The folder should be a proper epub resource.
+The folder needs to contain some right epub resources.

 ### Usage
 > `MakeEpubFromTemplate.java`